| | |

 DSC_4556-copy

-Right sides together, line up top of sleeve with shoulder seam.
+3. Right sides together, line up the top of the sleeve with the shoulder seam.
 Sew using a 3/8 inch seam allowance.

 free t-shirt Pattern